19 May 2026

-I warmly invite you to the opening of Birth of a Stone at Jan van Hoof Galerie on Sunday 8 March, from 2 to 6 PM.
+I warmly invite you to the opening of Birth of a Stone at Jan van Hoof Galerie on

 This exhibition presents my recent series Birth of a Stone, Death of a Thinker, inspired by my experiences during journeys across mountain peaks and glaciers in the Austrian Alps.
 The drawing series forms a poetic conversation with crumbling stones from unstable mountain formations.